Types of Financial Aid and Assistance

 Federal Work-Study Program

-The Federal Work-Study Program provides part-time employment opportunities for resident and nonresident students with established financial need according to federal guidelines.
+The Federal Work-Study Program provides part-time employment opportunities for resident and non-resident students with established financial need according to federal guidelines.
 These funds, however, are not available to international students or to high school students who have gained early admission to the University.
 Students may not work over 20 hours each week.
 Students must attend a mandatory orientation prior to placement starting to work.
-Students may contact the Support and Academic units within the University to determine availability of employment opportunities.
-Generally, a student may explore opportunities that meet the student’s academic interest, skills, and work preference.
+Students must visit the work study job board at http://www.tsu.edu/admissions/financial-aid/work-study/jobs.html to find employment.
+In general, a student may explore opportunities that meet the student’s academic interest, skills, and work preference.
 Students are paid at a rate above the national minimum wage as approved by the University at the time that eligibility is established.

 Federal Direct Loans are low-interest loans for students and parents to help pay for the cost of a student’s education after high school.
-The lender is the U.S. Department of Education, though the entity servicing the loan may be a private business.
 With Federal Direct Loans, the student borrows directly from the federal government and has a single contact, his or her loan servicer, for everything related to repayment.
 If the student receives Direct Loans at different schools, they may have multiple servicers.
 Students aggregate loan histories are available through the national repository, the National Student Loan Database which houses a comprehensive history of all Federal Loans borrowed from an eligible Title IV institution.
 Federal Unsubsidized and Plus loans are available to students that may not qualify for more restrictive aid programs based solely on need.
 Federal Unsubsidized and Plus loans can be used to replace the expected family contribution.
 The loans may be awarded up to the total cost of attendance minus any other aid programs.
 Federal Direct Plus Loans are available to parent and graduate borrowers who do not have an adverse credit history.
 Students must be permanent residents or U.S. citizens to be eligible for the Federal Direct Loan Programs.
 The loan programs are not available to international students or to high school students who have gained early admission to the University.

 Outstanding high school students who have been newly admitted to the University are encouraged to apply for scholarships through the Thomas Freeman Honors Program at the time of their admission.
 Further information may be obtained by calling (713)-313-7458.